MichielvdVelde/koa-easy-auth/README.md

   // usually we'd do some checking here to see
   // if the supplied user name and password are correct

-  // credentials object is merged into ctx.state
+  // the returned object is merged into ctx.state
   // NOTE: in actual code you may not want to expose the password! return {
     credentials